 Maybe Babel is not writing supra-sane stories.
 Looking at “Red Cavalry,” I wonder if Babel did not witness one or two “people/events” and then spent his time working and re-working what he witnessed into a narrative.
 Babel cannot tell us the exact truth, but he also cannot lie.
 The stories are historical narratives from the Babel-filtered ink.
 No wonder Babel seemed mysterious.

 The most famous piece of “Red Cavalry” is the story “Salt.”
 I feel I would be remiss not to mention it.
 It is both startling and muscular.
 If anything, the story really typifies Babel’s writing.
 What does it mean to be a member of the Second Platoon?
 Who/what are they fighting for?
 Who suffers justly and who suffers unjustly?
 These are the questions the reader will be confronted with in this piece.
 Also, there is the very Russian concept, or Zeitgeist, of labor/toiling/work.
 In my reading, I felt there was an undertone of salvation through work.
 I do not know if that is accurate, but it is my reader-response.
 It is not surprising that “Salt” is so famous.
-The wartime noir feeling heavily resonates through the story.
+The wartime noir-feeling heavily resonates throughout the story.